awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-get-version.md

 **Note**
 This command varies depending on the package manager for your operating system\.

-1. Log in to your instance\.
+1. Log in to your managed node\.

 1. Run the following command\.